 You Forget to Grab A Glass Upon Waking

-If you aren’t drinking water in the morning, your metabolism is likely taking a hit.
-According to dietician Lisa Jubilee, MS, CDN, one of the easiest and cheapest ways to give your metabolism a jolt is to drink 20 to 32 ounces of water (2-3 cups) shortly after waking.
+If you aren't drinking water in the morning, your metabolism is likely taking a hit.
+According to dietitian Lisa Jubilee, MS, CDN, one of the easiest and cheapest ways to give your metabolism a jolt is to drink 20 to 32 ounces of water (2-3 cups) shortly after waking.
 Why?
-During sleep, your body’s metabolic function slows, and your body just went around eight hours without fluids—which are essential to hundreds of metabolic processes.
-Jubilee suggests rehydrating before stressing your body with any other food or drink: “My clients who have implemented this report less bloating, more energy, and a smaller appetite,” she says.
-Without throwing back a couple glugs in the morning, being dehydrated will be just another of the 31 Ways You Messed Up Your Metabolism Today.
+During sleep, your body's metabolic function slows, and your body just went around eight hours without fluids—which are essential to hundreds of metabolic processes.
+Jubilee suggests rehydrating before stressing your body with any other food or drink: "My clients who have implemented this report less bloating, more energy, and a smaller appetite," she says.

 You Don't Down One Between Alcoholic Drinks